Press Review

 Published on 15/09/2025

-From September 19 to 28, 2025, Charleville-Mézières is set to experience a magical moment: the World Festival of Puppet Theatres will host 80 international companies, including the Bordeaux-based La Boîte à sel.
+From September 19 to 28, 2025, Charleville-Mézières is set to experience a magical moment: the World Festival of Puppet Theatres welcomes 80 international companies, including the Bordeaux-based La Boîte à sel.
 With its immersive show Bad Block, Nouvelle-Aquitaine showcases itself as a territory of artistic innovation.
 Dive into the unique universe of this festival where tradition and modernity meet.

 Since 1961, the World Festival of Puppet Theatres (FMTM) has transformed Charleville-Mézières into the world capital of puppetry.
 For its 23rd edition, from September 19 to 28, 2025, the event brings together artists, researchers, and 155,000 festival-goers around an eclectic program.
 Among the highlights, the Bordeaux company La Boîte à sel will present Bad Block, an audacious creation supported by the Nouvelle-Aquitaine Region and the OARA.